Fire and rescue services

 Public protests and events that draw large groups of people can turn violent.

-Be alert in areas with large crowds.
+Be alert in areas with large crowds, avoid large public gatherings and monitor local media.

 More information: